microsoft/vscode-docs/api/extension-guides/chat.md

 ## Develop a chat extension

-A chat extension is a regular extension that has an  dependency on the copilot chat extension.
+A chat extension is a regular extension that has an  dependency on the [Copilot Chat extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat).
 How to define `extensionDependencies` can be found [here](/api/references/extension-manifest.md).
 The minimum functionality that is needed for implementing a chat extension is:

 - Register the chat extension, to let users invoke it by using the `@` symbol in the VS Code Chat view.
 - Define a request handler that interprets the user's question, and returns a response in the Chat view.